cafes in seoul

 Osulloc Tea House Bukchon is a cozy three-story cafe set in a 1970s-style building, and it’s a must for tea lovers.
 Inside, you can shop for premium teas at the tea atelier, sip your favorite brew in the cafe, and check out the exclusive Bar Sulloc—a spot only at this branch where you can try tea-inspired drinks and desserts.
 It’s also one of the prettiest cafes in Seoul and a go-to for anyone who loves matcha lattes and desserts.

-Besides all the treats, Osulloc also sells their own specialty teas like Foose Green Tea Leaves, Moon Walk, and Coral Island, starting from 4,500 KRW (~3.42 USD).
+Besides all the treats, Osulloc also sells its own specialty teas like Foose Green Tea Leaves, Moon Walk, and Coral Island, starting from 4,500 KRW (~3.42 USD).
 They even have green tea-based skincare—think cleansing oils, foams, and face masks—to take a little bit of the tea magic home.

 Gongmyoung: Blending Traditional Seoul with Contemporary Café Culture